IAU-NOC-MUR/website/index.md

 - "/uploads/2019/05/22/oao_logo.png"
 - "/uploads/2019/05/22/iau100-black-rgb.jpg"
 services: []
-sub_heading: 'The NameExoWorlds contest provided the first opportunity for the public to name exoplanets, and their stars.  '
+sub_heading: The NameExoWorlds contest provided the first opportunity for the public to name exoplanets, and their stars.
+Final vote open till November 14th at Midnight
 textline: Official website from the International Astronomical Union - Office for Astronomy Outreach (IAU-OAO) dedicated to the National Outreach Committee (NOC) in Mauritius.